 My cousin made jambalaya with pork and andouille sausage.
 The flavor profile seemed different than the gumbo, while still being very Cajun.
 It had more of a smoked flavor.
 I thought it was delicious.
 I enjoyed eating this alongside the gumbo so I could compare the two.
 I understand the difference now and can appreciate how each dish has an importance in Cajun cuisine.

 This next dish is something I had never heard of until I arrived in New Orleans.
-I had trouble remember how to say this dish, because it was pronounced to me quite different than it looks (boo-dan).
-I was confused by the “a” sound because there is no actual “a” in the word.
-After I remembered how to say it, the next struggle was understanding what it is.
+I had trouble remembering how to say this dish, because it was pronounced to me quite different than it looks (boo-dan).

 I read somewhere that to call boudin a sausage would not do it justice, and I would agree.
-It is encased in sausage casing, and it a sausage-like meat.
+It is encased like a sausage, and it a sausage-like meat.
 However, it is so much more than that.
-Boudin is made with a mixture of pork, rice, onions, peppers, and spices stuffed into sausage casing.
-It seems there are various ways to cook it, but the version I tried was simmered in hot water.
+Boudin is made with a mixture of pork, rice, onions, peppers, and spices stuffed into sausage casing. t seems there are various ways to cook it, but the version I tried was simmered in hot water.

 So, these are the more traditional “Cajun” foods I ate while in Louisiana.
 I did have some other Louisiana specialties like po boys and cochon de lait, which are incorporated into a couple other posts.
 I felt more than satisfied with my Cajun food experience.
 I can’t wait to go back and try even more.